Curtis Kulig

-Curtis Kulig is an American artist who lives and works New York City.
+Curtis Kulig is an American artist who lives and works in New York City.

 Early life

 Kulig was born in 1981 in Minot, North Dakota.
 At a young age he was encouraged to follow an artistic path by his uncle Phillip Salvato (American painter) and father Walter Kulig (screen printer).
 In the year 2000, Kulig moved to Los Angeles at the age of 19.
 He then moved to New York City in 2007.
 Kulig attended New York Academy of Art in NYC.